IFU for Medical Devices

 - If applicable, a statement when the medical device is intended for single use;

-- In the case of medical devices that are composed of substances that are intended to be introduced into the human body via a body orifice or applied to the skin and that are absorbed by or locally dispersed in the human body, the overall qualitative composition of the device, including quantitative information on the main constituent(s) responsible for achieving the principal intended action;
+- In the case of medical devices that are composed of substances that are intended to be introduced into the human body via a body orifice or applied to the skin and that are absorbed by, or locally dispersed in the human body, the overall qualitative composition of the device, including quantitative information on the main constituent(s) responsible for achieving the principal intended action;

 - Storing and handling information;

-- Information that is needed to verify if the medical device is properly installed and ready to be used as intended.
+- Information that is needed to verify whether the medical device is properly installed and ready to be used as intended.
 This information must include, where relevant, instructions regarding maintenance, cleaning/disinfection, replacement of consumables, calibration and how to eliminate risks;

 - Detailed information about all preparatory treatments or handling of the device before it is ready for use or during its use (e.g. sterilisation, calibration, final assembly).
-Also the levels of disinfection required and the available methods for achieving these levels must be included.
+Also, the levels of disinfection required and the available methods for achieving these levels must be included.

 - If applicable, the clinical benefits that can be expected;